MaedaShunji/Basic-Lua/README.md

 # Basic-Lua
-Basic Lua for Who are new with LUA Language.
+Basic Lua for those Who are new to Lua.
+(Hardly recommend to use Visual Studio Code 2019) Good Luck and Enjoy!